-How to Fix “Mac Startup Disk Full”
+How to Fix “Mac Startup Disk Full” Error on your Mac

-Startup Disk Full on macOS
+Why Startup Disk Is Full on macOS?

 We’ve all been there.
 When you’re running out of storage space, every megabyte counts.
 There are dozens of ways to free up space on Mac, but first let’s find out how the Mac startup disk gets full in the first place.

 Let’s say you’ve got a new Mac.
 Unboxed and set up, it will start up from your hard drive.
 If you don’t divide your disk volume, your hard drive is your startup disk.
 Power users may have two or more disk partitions: one as a startup disk with a Mac operating system and others for personal files storage.
 You get it.

 Why does your Mac startup disk get full?
 It’s much like why a car trunk can’t place everything you need when moving.
 Pile it with heavy furniture, and you’ll feel it when driving.
 The same works with your startup disk — once it gets about 85% full, your Mac will start acting up.

 Normally, you need at least 20GB of free disk space for comfortable work.
 No wonder this problem often hits Macs with relatively small storage, such as MacBook Air with 128GB storage and the basic models of 13" MacBook Pro.

 How to Fix the Startup Disk Full Error on Your Mac

 There’s only one rule, and it’s pretty simple.
 Remember to clear space on Mac from time to time.
 This will keep your Mac in a good shape so you’re no longer afraid of Mac startup disk full message.